AdobeDocs/federated-audience-composition.en/help/connections/integrated.md

 | User | The username for the account. |
 | Password | The password for the account. |

-Alternatively, you can also provide a private key instead of providing a password.
-If you add a private key, you need to give the following information:
+If you select **[!UICONTROL Key pair authentication]**, you can add the following login information:

 | Field | Description |
 | ----- | ----------- |